grandadmiral-thrawn/smashDB/README.md

         python smasher.py CREATE SHELDON MS04305 --startdate '2015-01-01 00:00:00' --enddate '2015-01-10 00:00:00'

-You can also call CREATE on ALL or BIG4.
+You can also call CREATE on ALL.

 ALL will run all the attributes, telling you when each is done

-BIG4 will run AIRTEMP, RELHUM, DEWPT, and VPD2.
 If you call VPD, it will try to get the VPD high-resolution data which we are no longer collecting.
 VPD2 will compute VPD and the other attributes from the raw AIRTEMP and RELHUM.

+If you just want to create one station, call

+        python smasher.py CREATE SHELDON SOLAR  --startdate '2015-01-01 00:00:00' --enddate '2015-01-10 00:00:00' --station CENMET

+You can use the start/end date with the station, or just call it by itself

+        python smasher.py CREATE SHELDON SOLAR --station CENMET

+If that station doesn't have the attribute, no problem!
+You just won't get anything back.

+If you want to print an approved structure for CSV, add on the flag --csv TRUE to the end of your call

+    python smasher.py CREATE SHELDON SOLAR  --startdate '2015-01-01 00:00:00' --enddate '2015-01-10 00:00:00' --station CENMET --csv TRUE

+You can call --csv for any CREATE except "ALL".
+That would be a monster.

 ------